TurkeyMcMac/large_slugs/README.md

 The light brown grass slug spawns on regular grass on the surface.
 It can only move on grass and dirt.

+Grass slugs can be eaten for one food point.

 ### Pine Slug

 The dark brown pine slug spawns in pine forests.
 It can only move on dirt, pine trees trunks, and the ground covering of the pine forests.

+Pine slugs can be eaten for one food point.

 ### Rainforest Slug

 The yellow rainforest slug spawns in rainforests.
 It can only move on dirt, jungle tree trunks, and the ground covering of the rainforests.

+Rainforest slugs can be eaten for two food points.

 ### Cave Slug

 The gray cave slug spawn at level -32 and below on stone.
 It can only move on stone, cobblestone, and coal-bearing stone.

+Cave slugs can be eaten for two food points.
+Two cave slugs can be crafted into a lump of coal.

 ### Iron Slug

 The rust-colored iron slug spawns at level -128 and below on stone.
 It can only move on stone, cobblestone, and iron ore.

+Two iron slugs can be crafted into a lump of iron.

 ### Mese Slug

 The bright yellow mese slug spawns at level -512 and below on stone.
 It can only move on stone, cobblestone, and mese-bearing stone.

+Three mese slugs can be crafted into a mese crystal fragment.

 ## Performance